|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 Is This Music?
 Understanding Sound in Society primes you to formulate a vocabulary and repertoire of concepts so as to communicate with clarity on the subjects of music and sound.
 The module introduces you to the sociology and psychology of music and encourages you to reflect on your own musical activities in the context of other practices and theories.
 It covers a wide range of musical customs, Western and non-Western, classical and popular, past and present, although it focuses on musical and social developments since the Industrial Revolution.
 The aim is for you to understand not just how these customs connect with music, but why they do so, and how that engagement compares to that of others in the world.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of MED1208 Moving Image Production.

 Level 5 (Year 2 of Full-Time Programme)